 Bridge Theory This report provides insight into the personality and behaviour of Fred Example within a working environment.
 The answers are based on the self-image of the candidate.
 Bridge Answer Behaviour This section gives information about the candidate's behaviour in filling in the test.
 How socially desirable were the candidate's answers?
 How consistent were they?
 And to what extent do the normative and ipsative scores correspond?
 In this way, you can judge whether the candidate filled in the test honestly, seriously and consistently.
 Bridge Overview The Bridge overview provides information about four clusters of the Bridge Personality: Directing, Output, Attitude and Inspiration.
 The four clusters are split up into 12 groups (including Contact, Energy and Opinion).
 The 12 groups are then sub-divided in 34 dimensions (including Networking, Enterprising and Practical).
 Dimension Overview The Bridge Personality consists of 34 dimensions.
 These dimensions are given for each group.
 You will find a short explanation of each dimension and a score next to each dimension.
-Bridge Colour The Bridge Colour reports your preferences in 4 colours.
-Your scores on these colours are calculated based on your answers in The Bridge Personality.
-The colours are: Red, Yellow, Green and Blue.
-We all use these colours to a certain amount, but you will always have a preference for 1 colour.
+Bridge Type The Bridge Type is based on Jung's Type Theory.
+It provides insight into the preferred behaviour of the candidate.
+What type of behaviour does the candidate feel comfortable with?
+And what type of behaviour costs least energy?
+There are 16 different Bridge Types.
+This report provides insight into the candidate's Bridge Type.
 Bridge Competency Profile Which competencies does the candidate possess?
 And which are missing?
 The Competency Profile provides answers to these questions.
 TestGroup Consulting has done detailed research into how Bridge Personality corresponds to the 8 most common competencies from the business community and the government.